jacksterdealeo/craft_to_clonia_textures/README.md

 Some things are not reasonably possible to transfer (like the brewing stand), and many things are just not added in yet.
 - If a pack has custom models for blocks, that can cause problems with the transfer.
+- The compatiblity rating is kinda a suggestion.

 ## Usage
 - Run the project once, and it'll create an input folder, an output folder, and a config file.
 The config file has options you may want to check before continuing.